Good Content!

 Brief About the IELTS Speaking Section

-- Part 1: In this part, the examiner will first introduce themselves and then will ask you to introduce yourself to confirm your identity.
+- Part 1: In this part, the examiner will first introduce themselves and then ask you to introduce yourself to confirm your identity.
 He/She will ask general questions to make you comfortable.
 So, to answer the IELTS speaking part 1 questions correctly, you should prepare everything in advance.

 - Part 2: This is the cue card round, in which you are given a small card with a question that you need to answer.
 The blog below is all about cue cards, from trending topics to tips to clear them.

-- Part 3: It is a round where the examiner will ask the follow-up questions from the second task.
+- Part 3: It is a round where the examiner will ask follow-up questions from the second task.

 This was a brief overview of the IELTS speaking section.
 Now, let us dive into the details of cue cards.